fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 >
 > "O People! just as you regard this month, this day ,this city as sacred ,so regard the life and property of every Muslim a sacred trust.
 Return the goods entrusted to you to their rightful owners.
 Hurt no one so that no one may hurt you.
 Remember that you will indeed meet your Lord, and that he will indeed reckon your deeds."
 >
 > "Allah has forbidden you to take usury, therefore all interest obligation shall henceforth be waived.
-Your capital is yours to keep .You will neither inflict nor suffer any inequality.
+Your capital is yours to keep.
+You will neither inflict nor suffer any inequality.
 Allah has judged that there shall be no interest and that all interest due to Abbas Ibn 'Aal-Muttalib be waived."
 >
 > "Every right arising out of homicide in pre-Islamic days is henceforth waived and the first such right that I waive is that arising from the murder of Rabiah ibni al-Harithiah."
 >